How unproven COVID treatment ivermectin can affect your vision

 • Seizure

 Adverse reactions and side effects can happen with almost every medication.
-But they can become a much more serious problem when the drug wasn’t prescribed and supervised by a medical professional.
+But they can become a much more serious problem when the drug isn’t prescribed and supervised by a medical professional.

 Side effects and reactions can be worsened when people take high doses of ivermectin or use a form intended for animals.
-People taking non-prescribed ivermectin have been hospitalized.
-Some have even been admitted to intensive care units.
+Taking non-prescribed ivermectin continues to lead to hospitalizations and even death, in some cases.

 SEE RELATED: Eye worms